 I have blogged about this before, but I thought a reminder was in order.
-The October 15 deadline for tax-exempt organizations to file a Form 990-N is is fast approaching.
+The October 15 deadline for tax-exempt organizations to file a Form 990-N is fast approaching.
 October 15 is a key deadline for thousands of small nonprofit organizations at risk of losing their tax-exempt status because they have not filed the required forms in the last three years.
 Many small tax-exempts are unaware of this requirement because it is a new requirement imposed by the Pension Protection Act of 1996.
-The first major deadline to file was May 17, 2010 but the IRS offered a relief program, extending the deadline to October 15, 2010.
+The first major deadline to file was May 17, 2010, but the IRS offered a relief program, extending the deadline to October 15, 2010.

-The October 15deadline is the last chance for many small charities to comply with the law under the one-time relief program the IRS announced in July.
+The October 15 deadline is the last chance for many small charities to comply with the law under the one-time relief program the IRS announced in July.
 Remember, beginning in 2006, even tax-exempt organizations with no revenue must file a 990-N at the very least.
 Exceptions include the following:

 - Organizations included in a group return